giraldiego/NOIR/SETUP.md

 If you want the default Skyrim/Requiem experience system, let them disabled.

 - In Summary, you won’t level up for skill, but for quests, exploration and killing.
 - I buffed the grinding skills (Alchemy, Smithing, Enchanting) at low level because I found them boring to level up.
 - Also, I buffed the Restoration and Enchanting Schools at low level but not that much as the grinding.

 Check the tweaks I made in the .ini files for these mods.

+### Optional plugins

+- In the righ pane, plugins that are located after Requiem for the Indiferent are optional and can be disabled if desired.

 ## In-Game MCM Options